primiano/perfetto-docs/docs/data-sources/android-log.md

-# Android Event Log
+# Android Log

-Include Android Logcat messages in the trace and view them in conjunction with other trace data.
+Include Android log messages in the trace and view them in conjunction with other trace data.

 ![](/docs/images/android_logs.png)